Mary Kathryn Kurth

-Mary Kathryn is an active member of the North Carolina Bar Association, North Carolina Advocates for Justice and the Wake County Bar Association.
-She is also an active member of Edenton Street United Methodist Church, where she serves as the coordinator of her Missional Community’s service project, which provides a meal once a month at the New Bern House in Raleigh.
+When not practicing law, Mary Kathryn is very involved in the community.
+She is an active member of the North Carolina Bar Association, North Carolina Advocates for Justice and the Wake County Bar Association.
+She is also an active member of Edenton Street United Methodist Church, where she serves as the coordinator of her Missional Community’s service project, which provides a meal once a month at the New Bern House in downtown Raleigh.

-Mary Kathryn serves on the North Carolina Bar Association 4ALL Statewide Service Day Committee, the Wake County Bar Association’s Public Service Committee, the Campbell Law School Alumni Association Board of Directors and the Meredith College Paralegal Program Advisory Committee.
-Mary Kathryn is also the membership co-chair of the North Carolina Advocates for Justice New Lawyers Division.
-She is married to Richard Kurth.
+Mary Kathryn serves on the North Carolina Bar Association 4ALL Statewide Service Day Committee, the North Carolina Bar Association Women in the Profession Committee, the Wake County Bar Association’s Public Service Committee, the Campbell Law School Alumni Association Board of Directors and the Meredith College Paralegal Program Advisory Committee.
+Mary Kathryn serves as co-chair of the Service Committee for the Campbell Law School Alumni Association Board of Directors.
+Mary Kathryn also leads many of the Edwards Kirby service projects.

 - $1.5 million settlement after a child drowned in a pool with lifeguards on duty.